vuejs-jp/handson-vue3/docs/create.md

   ```
   Vue.js - The Progressive JavaScript Framework
   ?
-Add TypeScript? › No / Yes -> No
+Add TypeScript? › No / Yes -> Yes
   ?
 Add JSX Support? › No / Yes -> No
   ?
 Add Vue Router for Single Page Application development? › No / Yes -> No
   ?
 Add Pinia for state management? › No / Yes -> No